bitcoin-sv-specs/brfc-merchantapi/README.md

 |                             |                                           |

+To submit transaction in binary format use `Content-Type: application/octet-stream` Content-Type: application/octet-stream with the binary serialized transactions in the request body.
+Use query string to specify the remaining parameters.

 ### Callback Notifications

-Merchants can request callbacks for *merkle proofs* and *double spend notifications* in Submit transaction
+Merchants can request callbacks for *merkle proofs* and/or *double spend notifications* in Submit transaction.

 Double Spend example: